MikeWilson/Gist-Docs/pages/index.md

 ### Link

-Pull in external documentation by linking components to: iframes, Github, JSONBin, and Notion.
+Pull in external documentation by linking components to: iframe, Github, JSONBin, and Notion.

 ### Publish